bonitasoft/actions/README.md

-# Actions
+# Bonitasoft GitHub Actions

-Centralized repository for all of Event Bonita GitHub Actions used in our CI/CD pipelines
+Centralized repository providing GitHub Actions developed by Bonitasoft and used in our CI/CD pipelines.

 ## Usage